Filter by Category

 with Richard Sunshine, Ph.D.

-This workshop will use an app with a bit of Artificial Intelligence (AI) on the iPad to edit class and student photos.
-We will cover restoring old photographs, as well as removing unwanted people and features, adding images, adding text, changing background, and adjusting the exposure, texture, and color in selected areas of photos.
-In addition, we will briefly look at apps for creating ink drawings, cartoons, and stickers from photos, creating collages, and using new “Generative” AI for editing photos.
-An iPad running iPadOS 18 is required.
-A copy fee of $5.00 is due to the instructor at the first class.
+This workshop will use a $10 app plus Apple software on the iPad to edit class and student photos.
+We will cover restoring old photographs, as well as removing unwanted people and features, adding images, adding text, changing background, and adjusting the exposure, texture, and color in selected areas of photos, and creating collages, cards, etc. We will demonstrate some of the Apple Intelligence photo editing features as they evolve.
+An iPad running iPadOS 26 is required, but Apple Intelligence capabilities are not required on the iPad.
 Jane Keller will be co-teaching.